AndyHunt66/crossword_tools/README.md

 There is currently very little defensive checking if files exist, or directories exist, or if the input is valid etc. etc.

+- `java uk.me.andrewhunt.crossword.Main diff ./words1.txt ./words2.txt`
+- `java uk.me.andrewhunt.crossword.Main diff ./words1.txt ./words2.txt ./output.txt`

+Display a list of all the words in `words2.txt` that are not in `words1.txt`.

+Optionally, write the alphabetically sorted, concatenated contents of both files to `output.txt`

 ## Future To-Do